Frequently Asked Questions about General Information

 Do any of the WY-TOPP assessments have combined scoring?

 Yes, all WY-TOPP Interim and Summative ELA assessments for grade 3, 5, 7, and 9 have combined scoring as there is a reading and writing portion to these tests.
 For the Summative ELA assessment, both components must be submitted for the score to report in Centralized Reporting.

 For the Interim ELA assessment, a score will be provided for the completion of both reading and writing components or completion of just the reading component (without writing).
 ELA assessments submitted with both components will be provided a combined ELA score in Centralized Reporting upon completion.
 ELA assessments submitted without the writing component will be provided a reading score in Centralized Reporting at the end of the test window.
 Note: ELA assessments submitted without the reading component will not be provided a score in Centralized Reporting.

 Who determines eligibility for the WY-ALT?

 The student’s IEP team determines whether a student will participate in the WY-ALT using the criteria for participation guidelines.

 In which grades and content areas will WY-ALT be tested?

-The WY-ALT is administered to students on grade-level in grades 3-10.
+The WY-ALT is administered to students in grades 3-10.
 All students are assessed in English Language Arts and Mathematics.
 Students in grades 4, 8, and 10 are also assessed in Science.

 When and how will the WY-ALT be administered?